stanford-robotics-center/src_mocap/README.md

 Note that the above only works if the device is registered with Stanford.

 > [!IMPORTANT]
 > We have noticed that streaming mocap data in different Bays/rooms at the same time causes both data streams to lag.
-Thus, please make sure to check if any other MoCap systems are streaming data, and disable data streaming when not using mocap.
+Thus, please make sure to check if any other MoCap systems are streaming data, and disable as necessary.
+Additionally, when not using MoCap, please disable data streaming.

 ### Obtaining Wifi / Ethernet MAC address
 Definition of MAC address: